KevinChang0618/How-COVID-19-Impact-Stock-Market/README.md

 # Project Goal
-We would like to know how COVID-19 affect the US stock market.
-Because of COVID-19, the world economic was got the big hit.
+We would like to know how COVID-19 affects the US stock market.
+Because of COVID-19, the world economy was got a big hit.
 Therefore, we want to know the US market's situation.

 # Methods
 We choose daily confirmed cases, daily deaths, and daily vaccinations to be our independent variables.
 And choose daily NASQAD index to be response variable.